cezarypiatek/cezarypiatek.github.io/src/content/post/demystifying-elk-stack/index.md

 ![splashscreen](splashscreen.jpg)

 The purpose of this blog post is to summarize my knowledge about settuping ELK stack for existing project without need to make any changes in your codebase.
 The first time when I tried to do that it took me a few days.
 In the last project (It was the four time) I was able to make it work in three hours.
-My application is build with ASP.NET framework hosted on IIS and logging with `log4net`, but it doesn't mattern because ELK is capable to collect, process, store and presents logs in any formats.
+My application is build with ASP.NET framework hosted on IIS and logging with `log4net`, but it doesn't mattern because ELK is capable to collect, process, store and presents logs that comes in any formats.
 I hope you can find this notes valuable and it helps you to save some time.

 ## Introduction
  - collecting logs from multiple servers, appps, in different formats